 Critical illness insurance was first conceptualized in South Africa by a doctor named Dr. Marius Barnard.
 Involved in the world’s first heart transplant, Dr. Barnard was confronted by the fact that although he can save a person’s life, he cannot save them financially.

-Disability is a type of insurance that pays out a steady stream of income on a monthly basis.
-The payment could be up to 75% of your gross monthly income although it may be different depending on the insurance provider.
+Disability is a type of insurance that pays out a steady stream of income paid monthly.
+The payment could be up to 75% of your gross monthly income, although it may be different depending on the insurance provider.
 It covers you when you become disabled and are unable to work because of an illness or injury.

 This rehabilitation program pays a maximum amount of up to 50% of your gross monthly income if you are eligible.
 The rehabilitation program includes all the resources and training you can get to help you get back to the work force smoothly.
 This means covering the costs for approved rehabilitation programs, vocational training, special equipment and workplace modifications to ensure a smooth transition.

 Funeral coverage is for those older than 50 who want to provide their loved ones money to cover their burial expenses.
 Typical funeral insurance cover is between $5,000 and $15,000, making it one of the most affordable insurance products on the market.
 You won’t have to worry about a medical exam to apply.
 To receive the payout, your beneficiary processes your claim to be able to pay for your funeral.

 Anyone can benefit from having life insurance, but it’s especially helpful if:

 - You have kids.
 If you’re caring for kids, consider the cost of getting them through the school years, and possibly through college.
 Your life insurance payout can cover living expenses, tuition and all the other expenses that comes with growing up.

 - You have debts.
 If you have debt, it won’t go away when you die.
 Your family will be responsible for any debt you leave behind.
 Consider carrying life insurance that covers all your debt to lift that burden from your family.